-Right to change legal gender: Legal, surgery not required from Sep 2017 to now.
+Right to change legal gender: Legal, no restrictions from Sep 2017 to now.

 Blood donations by MSMs: Legal from Jan 2014 to now.